 Reverse Mortgages on Condos

-You can get a reverse mortgage on a condominium, but it must be your principal residence, and it might not be a good idea.
+You can get a reverse mortgage on a condominium, but you and the condo must meet eligibility requirements, and it might not be a good idea.

-You can qualify for a reverse mortgage, such as an FHA-insured Home Equity Conversion Mortgage (HECM), if you own a condominium, so long as the property is your principal residence and you meet other eligibility requirements.
+You can qualify for a reverse mortgage, such as an FHA-insured Home Equity Conversion Mortgage (HECM), if you own a condominium, so long as the property is your principal residence and you and the condo meet other eligibility requirements.
 Reverse mortgages aren't limited to single-family detached homes.

 But once you learn more about reverse mortgages, including their downsides, you might want to reconsider getting one.